Tom Cipullo

 Tom Cipullo (born November 22, 1956) is an American composer.
 Known mostly for vocal music, he has also composed orchestral, chamber, and solo instrumental works.
 His opera, Glory Denied, has been performed to critical acclaim in New York, Washington, and Texas.

 Early life

 Tom Cipullo was born into a musical family on Long Island, New York.
-His father, a jazz bassist playing under the name Ray Carle, performed throughout the New York area and hosted a successful radio show in the late 1950s and early 1960s, broadcasting with a quartet from the Café Rouge of the Statler Hilton Hotel.
-Cipullo’s brother, Chris, was a drummer in Los Angeles.
-Cipullo’s father named him after the bandleader Tommy Dorsey.
-Dorsey, who appeared frequently at the Café Rouge, died just a few days after Cipullo’s birth.
+His father, a jazz bassist performing under the name Ray Carle, worked throughout the New York area and hosted a successful radio show in the late 1950s and early 1960s, broadcasting with a quartet from the Café Rouge of the Statler Hilton Hotel.
+Cipullo's brother, Chris, was a drummer in Los Angeles.
+Cipullo's father named him after the bandleader Tommy Dorsey.
+Dorsey, who appeared frequently at the Café Rouge, died just a few days after Cipullo's birth.

 Cipullo attended Hofstra University, Boston University, and the Graduate Center of the City University of New York.
 His teachers included David Del Tredici, Elie Siegmeister, Albert Tepper, Thea Musgrave (orchestration), and Graham Forbes, a highly regarded jazz pianist and the accompanist for Frank Sinatra during a period in the 1950s.